april19833/currency-1.5/docs/solidity/currency/ERC20Permit.md

 ### constructor

-Initializes the {EIP712} domain separator using the `name` parameter, and setting `version` to `"1"`.
+Initializes the {EIP712} domain separator using the `name` parameter, and setting `version` to `"2"`.

-It's a good idea to use the same `name` that is defined as the ERC20 token name.
+version number 1 was used already in a previous implementation

 ```solidity
 constructor(string name) internal